My Grandma’s recipe for the most delicious Pickled Beets! They’re tangy and so flavourful. This recipe can easily be cut in half or doubled.

 - 4 tbsp pickling spice

-- The first step is to boil the beets with their skins on, for about 3 – 5 minutes (you don’t want to fully cook the beets…they shouldn’t be soft after this stage).
-After this time rinse them in cold water, then you should be able to easily slip the skins off…if not, just use a knife to remove the skins.
+- The first step is to boil the beets with their peels on, for about 3 – 5 minutes (you don’t want to fully cook the beets…they shouldn’t be soft after this stage).
+After this time drain off the beet juice, rinse the beets in cold water, then you should be able to easily slip the skins off…if not, just use a knife to remove the skins.

 - Once the beets have their skins removed, cut them into slices ~ 1/4 inch slices.
 Set aside.

-- Put the pickling spice into the centre of a 6×6 inch piece of cheesecloth and make a little bag…you can secure it with twine or a piece of the cheesecloth.
+- Now it’s time to make the brine: Put the pickling spice into the centre of a 6×6 inch piece of cheesecloth and make a little bag…you can secure it with twine or a piece of the cheesecloth.

-- In a saucepan bring the sugar, vinegar, water and the bag of pickling spice to a low boil and boil for about 2 – 3 minutes.
+- In a saucepan bring the sugar, vinegar, water and the bag of pickling spice to a low boil and simmer for about 2 – 3 minutes.

-- Then add the sliced beets and bring to a boil (do not cook the beets, just bring the water to a boil then immediately remove it from the heat).
+- Then add the sliced beets to the vinegar mixture and bring to a boil (do not cook the beets, just bring the water to a boil then immediately remove it from the heat).

-- Place the beets into your sterilized jars leaving about a half inch of headspace.
+- Place the beets into your sterilized jars leaving about a half inch headspace.

 - Then add the brine (I use a small canning funnel to add the brine), leaving about a half inch of headspace…making sure to cover the beets.